Visiting the church

 The magnificent 16th century painted roof, with its stunning angels and intriguing crests and symbols is an outright 'wow' factor.

-In the church there is also evidence of two great survivors from the iconoclasm of the Reformation: a unique collection of painted sculpture fragments.
-Visitors can see the frameworks with remnants of paint and find out more about its dramatic history.
-To see more of the fragments and have a guided tour, please contact the church.
+Probably the most important historic feature in the church are the two great survivors from the iconoclasm of the Reformation: a unique collection of painted sculpture fragments.
+Visitors can see the frameworks with remnants of their colourful past and find out more about their dramatic history.
+To see some of the unique sculpture fragments or have a guided tour, please get in touch.

 One_of_the_painted_heads, JPG